microsoft/TypeScript-Handbook/pages/quick-start/react-webpack.md

 cd proj
 ```

-We're going to structure our project in the following way:
+To start, we're going to structure our project in the following way:

 ```text
 proj/